 There have been reports of submerged cities seen in Lake Lanier before.
 The water depths and conditions of the lake are unpredictable and deadly, making it a spooky place.
 Divers have long stated that the conditions in Lake Lanier are some of the deadliest they have ever seen.

-The city of Atlanta was built nearby shortly after the lake was created to provide hydroelectric power to the region.
-It has grown steadily since then, but the lake remains spooky with an eerie history that includes a serial killer and a haunted castle.
+Atlanta was built nearby shortly after the lake was created to provide hydroelectric power to the region.
+It has grown steadily since then, but the lake remains spooky with an eerie history, including a serial killer and a haunted castle.

 The abandoned underwater city is currently inaccessible and off-limits to the public due to its dangerous condition.
-It is said to be haunted by its former inhabitantsโ ghosts, and it is a popular destination for ghost hunters.
+It is said to be haunted by its former inhabitants’ ghosts and a popular destination for ghost hunters.

 What evidence is there to support the claims that the lake is haunted?